anujayghosh/cse527-finalproject/README.md

 ├──── images_384_VarV2
 │    ├──── 6146 images (.jpg)
 │
-├────annotation_FSC147_384.json (annotation file)
-├────ImageClasses_FSC147.txt (category for each image) ├────Train_Test_Val_FSC_147.json (official data splitation file, which is not used in our code) ├────train.txt (We generate the list from official json file) ├────val.txt
+├────annotation_FSC147_384.json (annotation file - updated with extra images annotation) ├────ImageClasses_FSC147.txt (category for each image - - updated with extra images annotation) ├────Train_Test_Val_FSC_147.json (official data splitation file, which is not used in our code) ├────train.txt (We generate the list from official JSON file) ├────val.txt
 ├────test.txt
+├────test_addn.txt (Replace config file test output from test.txt to this if you want to visualize additional images outputs - set visualization to True)

 ````